kasra-sal/Basic_System_Administration_Home_Lab/README.md

 ```
 ## Installing AD Windows Operating System

-Although this step could've been done with a pxe image, I decided to keep it simple and use a normal Windows 10 ISO.
-One thing to note is that make sure that this VM does not have access to the internet.
-This allows us to bypass the "sign in with a microsoft account step" and allows the installtion to be smoother.
+To keep things simple, I used a normal Windows 10 ISO instead of a pxe image for a certain step.
+It's important to ensure that the VM used for this step doesn't have internet access to avoid any issues during installation, such as having to sign in with a Microsoft account.

-Another thing to note is that not all versions of windows can join an AD domain.
-Only the following versions are appropriate for our lab.
+Another thing to note is that not all versions of Windows can join an AD domain.
+For our lab, only certain versions are appropriate.
 https://user-images.githubusercontent.com/118489496/227679249-b6be490e-879a-467b-a31b-d72f2bc771d0.mp4

 https://user-images.githubusercontent.com/118489496/227679251-e26f6a5f-eea4-4f59-bbda-4474dbafdbf3.mp4